Vista-Techwerx-LLC/ManeuverPrototype/ReactRoot/LANDING-TRACKER.md

 ### During Flight
 1. Click **Start Tracking** when you're ready to begin your approach
 2. The system will automatically detect your position and phase
-3. **Within 3 NM**: The immersive **First-Person 3D View** activates
-   - Fly through the green glowing hoops to stay on glidepath
-   - Keep the runway centered in your view
-   - Follow the orange glidepath reference line
-   - Watch the HUD for real-time parameters
-4. Watch the real-time displays:
+3. Watch the real-time displays:
-   - **First-Person View**: Immersive 3D cockpit perspective (within 3 NM)
    - **Live Data**: Current flight parameters
    - **Top View**: Your position relative to the runway
    - **Side Profile**: Your altitude on the glidepath